etiennebacher/flir/cran-comments.md

 1. The objective of some functions (`fix()` and its variants) is to automatically modify R files that the user passes as inputs.
-It is clearly described in the documentation that this will modify the files, and it asks for the user confirmation when several files will be modified.
+It is clearly described in the documentation that this will modify the files, and it asks for the user confirmation when several files will be modified at once.

 2. Some functions are helpers to make it easier to use the package:
   - `setup_flir()` creates a folder `flir`